Updated July 3, 2023

-The ethtool tool is used to get the detail information of the Wget interface.
+The tool is used to get detailed information on the Wget interface.

 wget -c --limit-rate=50k http://centos.mirror.snu.edu.in/centos/8.1.1911/isos/x86_64/CentOS-8.1.1911-x86_64-dvd1.iso

-- To avoid a network bandwidth issue, we can restrict bandwidth utilization while downloading the file.
+- We can restrict bandwidth utilization while downloading the file to avoid a network bandwidth issue.

-wget command – Download with User ID and Password
+wget command – Download with a User ID and Password

 As per the secure download, we can provide the login credentials details in wget command.